Guohongping/MTML/README.txt

 		GEMMA_mvLMM/:

-			plink.map.R  plink.ped.R  plink.ph.R format_conversion.R
+                        plink.map.R   plink.ped.R
-			Convert genotype data into binary format functions which are required in PLINK software, then save the output files.
+			They are two functions to convert the genotype data into two specified formats, *.ped and *.map, respectively.

+			plink.ph.R
+			It is a funtion to convert the phenotype data into specified format (*.txt).

+			format_conversion.R
-			The output files are requried as the inputs in both single-trait single-locus GWAS method GEMMA and multi-trait single-locus GWAS method mvLMM.
+			It is the code to obtain the output files (*.ped and *.map), which are requried as the inputs in both GEMMA and mvLMM.

 			Enter R space, input "source("./compare_method_code/GEMMA_mvLMM/format_conversion.R")"

 			GEMMA_mvLMM_step.sh
+			There are four steps in this file, please follow the instructions step-by-step.

-			%%The first part of the code is to convert the data into the format required by GEMMA and mvLMM methods using PLINK software.
+			%%The first step: use PLINK software to convert the files (*.ped and *.map) to binary formats (*.bed, *.bim, and *.fam), which are required in GEMMA and mvLMM.

-			  PLINK software can be downloaded and installed through http://zzz.bwh.harvard.edu/plink/.
-Please refer to the website for specific instructions.
+			Notice: PLINK (v1.90b6.10 64-bit (17 Jun 2019)) software can be downloaded from http://www.cog-genomics.org/plink/1.9/,
+			        the installation instruction can be seen in http://zzz.bwh.harvard.edu/plink.
+					After installing PLINK 1.9, please copy the executable file to the current path.

-			%%The second part of the code is to use GEMMA software to calculate the correlation coefficient matrix between phenotypes, and save the output file for further analysis.
+			%%The second step: use GEMMA software to calculate the correlation coefficient matrix between phenotypes, and save the output file for further analysis.

-			Download and install GEMMA software from https://github.com/genetics-statistics/GEMMA."
+			Notice: GEMMA (0.98.5 (2021-08-25)) software can be downloaded from https://github.com/genetics-statistics/GEMMA, and the installation instruction can be also seen in this link.
+					After installing GEMMA 0.98.5, please copy the executable file to the current path.

-			%%The third part of the code is GEMMA (a single-trait single-locus GWAS method based on linear mixed model) analysis using GEMMA software.
+			%%The third step: perform single-trait single-locus GWAS analysis using GEMMA software.

-			%%The forth part of the code is mvLMM (a multi-trait single-locus GWAS method based on multivariate linear mixed model) analysis using GEMMA software.
+			%%The forth step: perform mvLMM analysis (i.e., a multi-trait single-locus GWAS method based on multivariate linear mixed model), which can be also implemented by GEMMA software.

-			This code is a string of shell scripts for linux systems that can be run with " source GEMMA_mvLMM_step.sh".
-If this generates an error, copy it segment by segment and run it.
+			The above four steps can be conducted via "source GEMMA_mvLMM_step.sh".
+If there is something wrong, please run the four steps separately.

 			GEMMA_mvLMM_statistic.R
 			Calculate the statistical powers of four QTNs, average power and type I error rate using GEMMA and mvLMM in nine different scenarios.